Anna Zoodsma – Agriculture Programs Director

 Ahmed is originally from Somalia, and spent time in Georgia and Arizona before moving to Syracuse in 2011.
 He initially connected with RISE when it was still known as the Somali-Bantu Community Association (SBCA) to get support in finding new work after his move.
 Ahmed was one of the first farmers as SBCA evolved into RISE and SyRAP was born.
 He began farming at Salt City Harvest Farm but now maintains a larger plot at Matthew 25 Farm where he primarily grows a type of African corn that is hard to come by in the United States.
 He also grows a variety of other vegetables on a smaller scale.
 As Market Manager, Ahmed coordinates with farmers on a weekly basis throughout the growing season to consolidate their harvests and run the SyRAP stand at the CNY Regional Market.

-Xinyuan is the Lead Educator for SyRAP through a partnership with Cornell Cooperative Extension Onondaga and oversees the curriculum farmers receive .
+Xinyuan has worked as the Lead Educator for SyRAP for the past year through a partnership with Cornell Cooperative Extension, and will now be expanding her role with RISE as the Farm Manager.
 She received her Bachelor of Science in environmental science and sustainability.
-Prior to joining the team, Xinyuan has worked with agricultural systems in a variety of capacities as a Peace Corps volunteer serving in Zambia and an AmeriCorps VISTA volunteer serving in rural Ohio.
+Prior to joining the team, Xinyuan worked with agricultural systems in a variety of capacities as a Peace Corps volunteer serving in Zambia and an AmeriCorps VISTA volunteer serving in rural Ohio.
 She has a passion for permanent agricultural systems and is currently pursuing a Master’s degree in agroforestry through the University of Missouri.
-Outside of work, you can find her trying new recipes or biking around Central NYS.
+Outside of work, you can find her trying new recipes or biking around CNY.